 Alaska’s oldest National Park isn’t a big one—only 113 acres—but it’s rich with history and there’s plenty to do: hiking trails, ranger-led interpretive walks, carving demonstrations, ethnographic displays, and more.
 The park’s main attractions are the roughly 20 totem poles and the beautiful coastal rainforest, which you can explore on your own or with park rangers.
 And kids will love the Junior Ranger program.
-The
+The Russian Bishop’s House is part of the park as well, but is located closer to downtown (link to this listing).

 The park was created in 1910 to commemorate the Battle of 1804 between the Tlingits and Russians.
 Nothing remains of the Tlingit fort other than a commemorative plaque in an open field, but there’s a ranger-led walk that focuses on the battle.
 The National Park Service offers two other guided walks, one focusing on the park’s totem poles and the other on the area’s natural history.